jgraettinger/blog/event-streaming-like-1978.md

 streaming operator.
 I'll side-step this subject for now with just a couple of observation:
 * The Unix philosophy isn't incompatible with scale-out.
-* We're doing a poor job of utilizing the resources we _have_ before reaching for "scale out".
+* We're doing a poor job of utilizing the resources we already have before reaching for "scale out".

 ## Streaming Frameworks